thefrontside/bigtest/website/docs/docs/getting-started/1-quick-start.md

   </TabItem>
 </Tabs>

+Make sure to ubstitute "Sign In" with your own button text.

 Now, run your tests!
-Congratulations, you used your first interactor.
+Congratulations, you used your first Interactor.

 ## Making test assertions

-Add `.absent()` or `.exists()` to make an assertion about your button.
+Interactors can also help you make assertions, like checking if a Button is `absent` or if it `exists`.

-In this example, we are testing that the Sign In button disappears after a click, and a Log Out button appears:
+In this example, we are testing that the "Sign In" button disappears after a click, and a "Log Out" button appears:

 <Tabs
   defaultValue="jest"